rbrt-weiler/sophos-sg-smtp-logparser/PERFORMANCE.md

 ## Test Procedure

-To measure performance, I ran the following shell script.
-It measures the runtime for five times, both for CSV and JSON output, but without writing SSSLP output to disk.
+To measure performance I ran the following shell script.
+For each logfile, it measures the runtime five times.
+This is done for both CSV and JSON output, but without writing SSSLP output to disk.

 ```bash
 #!/bin/bash